GatorEducator/java-assignment-starter-100-01/README.md

 - The reflection.md in writing has exactly 3 of the `code` tag
 - The reflection.md in writing has exactly 6 of the `heading` tag

-Since this repository contains is a starter for a project, [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass will not pass correctly and the tool will produce the output like the following in addition to returning a non-zero exit code (which you can access by
+Since this repository is a starter for a project, [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass will not pass correctly and the tool will produce the output like the following in addition to returning a non-zero exit code (which you can access by